luiscartor/GEE-hansenforest-extract/README.md

-# Exctracting Hansen's forest data with GEE
+# Extracting Hansen's forest data with GEE

 Two scripts to extract forest cover and forest change from the Hansen's dataset in GEE (Javascript).